mak448a/compile-aseprite-linux/README.md

 Please consider giving this repo a star if you found it helpful.

-If you encounter any errors, please report it in the issues tab.
+If you encounter any errors, please report them in the issues tab.

 ## Where is the executable?
 The executable is stored in ~/aseprite.
 Have fun!